team-affix/apm/docs/concepts.md

 - Install dependencies into `deps/<PackageName>`
 - Run `agda` on root `.agda` files

 Only if all steps succeed will the package be accepted into a registry.
+See [registry.md](registry.md) for details on vetting and storage.

 ## Dependency resolution and overrides